treeverse/lakeFS/docs/integrations/delta.md

 {% include toc.html %}

-## Beta: Viewing Delta Lake table changes in lakeFS
+## Viewing Delta Lake table changes in lakeFS <sup>BETA</sup>

 ### Installing the Delta Lake diff plugin

-To enable the Delta Lake diff feature, you need to install a plugin.
-You will find the plugin binary in the [release](https://github.com/treeverse/lakeFS/releases/latest) tarball (versions >= 0.100.0).
+To enable the Delta Lake diff feature, you need to install a plugin on the lakeFS server.
+You will find the plugin binary in the
+[release](https://github.com/treeverse/lakeFS/releases/latest) tarball (versions >= 0.100.0).
 Put the `delta_diff` binary under `~/.lakefs/plugins/diff` on the machine where lakeFS is running.

+You can customize the location of the Delta Lake diff plugin by changing the `diff.delta.plugin` and `plugin.properties.<plugin name>.path` configurations in the [`.lakefs.yaml`](../reference/configuration) file.

 **Notice**: If you're using the lakeFS [docker image](../quickstart/run.md#running-locally-with-docker), the plugin is installed by default.

 ### Viewing Delta Lake table changes

-Using lakeFS you can compare different versions of Delta tables, view the table operations that have been done since the tables diverged, and the details of those operations.
+Using lakeFS you can
+* Compare different versions of Delta tables
+* View the table operations that have been done since the tables diverged and see the details of those operations.

 For example, comparing branches `dev` and `main`, we can see that the _movies_ table has changed on `dev` since the branches diverged.
 Expanding the delete operation, we learn that all movies with a rating < 4 were deleted from the table on the `dev` branch.